 The Lake County Office of Transit Services has implemented the Easter Seals Project Action Travel Training Certification program and has been providing Travel Training services to Lake County Connection customers and local schools to support students with special needs.
-Amy Bradford, Paratransit Coordinator, has begun working towards certification as a Travel Trainer and plans to continue pursuing certification following a disruption due to the COVID-19 pandemic.
 This program supports and encourages those who are utilizing the door-to-door service to use the fixed-route service by providing training to guide them through the process of riding fixed-route transit.

 The CTC also conducts satisfaction surveys of its customers.
 The surveys request customer feedback regarding all aspects of the transportation services provided by the CTC.
-The CTC most recently conducted customer surveys in October and November 2023; the survey results are included in Appendix J: Lake

-County Connection Customer Survey Results.
+The CTC most recently conducted customer surveys in October and November 2023; the survey results are included in Appendix J: Lake County Connection Customer Survey Results.
 This marketing/diagnostic tool will continue to be utilized regularly, with the results being documented for the improvement of all transportation services.